vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Briefly on multi-place types: They're just extensions of two-place types with multiple correlates.
 In this case, to specify each correlate separately , Navyanaiyyāyikas use a syntax called *collation* \[द्वन्द्वः; dvandvaḥ\], typically represented by a *dvandva* compound with the whole thing either taking the appropriate case ending or being embedded in another compound.
 We'll represent this similarly, but with ',' separating each element of the collation.

-The simplest example of a multi-place type is `pair` / `द्वयः` \[-dvayaḥ-\] which is realized in a given basis if and only if each of its two correlates are also realized there.
+The simplest example of a multi-place type is `pair` / `उभय` \[-dvaya-\] which is realized in a given basis if and only if each of its two correlates are also realized there.

 One common use of a pair is to express the conjunction of two types, i.e. the 'and' operator:

 <div>
 (T,D)pairι p <br>
-(ट,ड)द्वय।वान् पः
+(ट,ड)उभय।वान् पः
 </div>
 {: .quote .example}
 Example (9.1.3)